London Choosing Wisely

-We will engage with clinicians across the NHS in London, CCGs and STPs, patient representatives and professional associations, among others, around the evidence we are reviewing and the proposals that arise from these reviews.
+We will engage with clinicians across the NHS in London, Clinical Commissioning Groups (CCG) and Sustainability and Transformation Partnerships (STP), patient representatives and professional associations, among others, around the evidence we are reviewing and the proposals that arise from these reviews.

 We will build on CCG policies and incorporate any work being carried out locally.
 The development of a London policy for each treatment will reduce variation of care for all Londoners by ensuring a consistent approach to implementing NICE guidance.

 As part of the development of each draft policy a ‘sense checking’ phase has been introduced to ensure that the draft policy is easy to follow and use, and ensure patients receive the most effective clinically appropriate treatment available to them.

 Please note that this is not a consultation but an additional phase of the programme particularly seeking comments from key stakeholders on how easy each draft policy is to follow and the clarity of the language used.
 London Choosing Wisely is advisory and the statutory duty for approval of London-wide policies rests with each CCG governing body who will have the opportunity to further review, engage and consult in line with local governance processes, before making a decision on implementation.